Zakenmaru/ERS-Slapjack/README.md

 Decks Explained
 ===
-There are three types of decks: the Master Deck, a Player's Deck, and a Burn Deck.
-The Master Deck is where gameplay takes place and where cards are played onto from the Player's Deck.
+There are three types of decks: the Master ers.slapjack.Deck, a Player's ers.slapjack.Deck, and a Burn ers.slapjack.Deck.
+The Master ers.slapjack.Deck is where gameplay takes place and where cards are played onto from the Player's ers.slapjack.Deck.
-In the event that a player makes an illegal move when it is not their turn, that card gets discarded to the Burn Deck, a deck separate from the Master Deck.
+In the event that a player makes an illegal move when it is not their turn, that card gets discarded to the Burn ers.slapjack.Deck, a deck separate from the Master ers.slapjack.Deck.

 Choosing Multiple Decks
 ===
-Since the game supports up to 10 players, in the event that a player has too few cards extra Card Decks can be added to make a more fair and engaging game.
+Since the game supports up to 10 players, in the event that a player has too few cards extra ers.slapjack.Card Decks can be added to make a more fair and engaging game.

 How to play
 ===
 In order to win, a player has two functions: to deal or to slap.
-Usually a player will deal cards to the Master Deck whenever it is his or her turn.
+Usually a player will deal cards to the Master ers.slapjack.Deck whenever it is his or her turn.
 Depending on the last card played a player may deal more than one card.
 They slap when a certain condition is met.
 Should they make an illegal slap, one of their cards will get discarded to the burn pile.
-If they slap correctly then they get all the cards from both the Master Deck and the Burn Deck and the player plays again and the game progresses as normal.
+If they slap correctly then they get all the cards from both the Master ers.slapjack.Deck and the Burn ers.slapjack.Deck and the player plays again and the game progresses as normal.
 The game ends when one player is able to slap the pile and get all the cards in the game.

 For instance, a game is being played with 3 players and two players have run out of cards.
 The one player remaining has to keep playing cards until the deck is slappable and they win it from the other person.
-Those players without cards, however, may slap in if they've played on the pile during the current set of the Master Deck.
+Those players without cards, however, may slap in if they've played on the pile during the current set of the Master ers.slapjack.Deck.

 Classic Rules(Select set of rules at the beginning of the game)
 ===